AskPat 863 Episode Transcript

 Then, finally I want to give you a resource, and this resource relates to the question coming in from Eric today, and that resource is DIYVideoGuy.com.
 It's also DIYVideoGuide.com but either one works.
 This is a site run by my good friend Caleb Wojcik to help you with your own video set up, so to set up Eric's question, here we go.

 Eric: Hello Pat, this is Eric Pannell in Charlotte, North Carolina with StartupsWithNoCode.com.
+[Editor's note: This site is no longer active.]
 I'm really trying to venture out and kick up a notch with my video marketing.
 I know that's always something I know you've shared in the past that I know you do a lot of and I really want to go in that direction to kind of build up my version of a home studio and quiet honestly, I'm not sure where to start.
 Looking for the type of background screens or the stands and the video lighting umbrellas.
 And I may not even be using the right terms but I think you get the gist of where I'm going.
 Would love to get your thoughts and your direction on where I should start.
 Like to try to keep it as lean as possible.
 Don't want to spend a lot of money but, somewhere that gives me a good starting point, kind of venture out into video marketing.
 Love your work, man.
 Keep up the good work.
 Faithful follower here so, I'll be on the look out for your answer.
 Thank you, and have a great day.

 Pat Flynn: Hey, Eric.
 What's up?
 Thank you so much for the question.
 I appreciate you.
 I appreciate you following what I do and asking this question today.
 Thank you so much.
 Now, I mentioned a resource there earlier and that is DIYVideoGuide.com and this is by my good friend Caleb Wojcik, my own videographer.
 He helps people figure out how to create their own studios and video setups and he does it at many different levels.
 He, of course, being a professional, has a lot of the high-end equipment but I understand that you're looking for starting lean.
 He also shares a lot of things related to that as well.